Our mission is to empower youth to become global

 Board of Directors

-Children for Change’s Leadership Team believes that our youth, given the opportunity, will lead with empathy and compassion to help others in need and create the change that is needed in our world.
-We fundamentally believe that it is young people who are making the real change for good happen.
+Children for Change’s Leadership Team believes that our youth, given the opportunity, will lead with empathy and compassion to create the change that is needed in our world.
 Core to Children for Change is the belief that the role of leaders in our organization is to let the young people lead and simply guide and assist them in their mission to create the change they seek.

 Annelise Bauer, J.D.